 The appropriateness of the BPS program requirements are consistent with the Council on Credentialing in Pharmacy’s Resource Paper titled: Scope of Contemporary Pharmacy Practice: Roles, Responsibilities, and Functions of Pharmacists and Pharmacy Technicians.

-Refer to the Emergency Medicine Pharmacy Content Outline found in the BCEMP Examination Specification document for details.
+For the BCEMP certification examination, refer to the Emergency Medicine Pharmacy Content Outline found in the BCEMP Examination Specification document for details.

 - Domain 1: Patient Care/Management (75% of the examination)